jdossgollin/lab-guide/docs/index.md

     With this privilege comes a responsibility to imagine new possibilities and speak uncomfortable truths.

 !!! success "Equity"
-    We recognize the burdens of systemic inequality and seek to promote fairness, impartiality, and justice.
+    We recognize the burdens of systemic inequality and seek to promote fairness and justice.

 !!! success "Excellence"
     We strive for excellence in all our activities and aim to be role models in all that we do.